siraw11/Project_Alpha/README.md

 # Game Screens
-The states of he game are menaged by a state pattern every state is associated with a sceen: game screen for the "playing state", menu scrren for the main menù etc..
+The states of he game are menaged by a state pattern every state is associated with a sceen: game screen for the "playing state", menu screen for the main menù etc..

 **Home Screen**